nitkizs/test/test.md

 * **Positive images** contain the target object (UAV)
 * **Negative images** do not contain the target object

-**Note:**
+Before starting the filtering process, refer to the provided guideline (link) to understand edge cases for both positive and negative samples.
+Mistakes made at this stage will propagate through subsequent stages, so careful inspection is essential.

-Images where the drone appears below the horizon (e.g., with background such as ground, trees, or mountains) are excluded from both positive and negative datasets and are not used for further processing.
+**Note:** Images in which the drone appears below the horizon, for example with backgrounds such as ground, trees, or mountains, are treated as negative samples and are used as part of the negative dataset in subsequent stages.

 ---